apify/crawlee/docs/guides/apify_platform.md

 > environment variable.
 It is automatically inferred from your token by the SDK, but it can be useful
 > when you need to access proxies from a different account than your token represents.

-## What is an Actor
+## What is an actor
 When you deploy your script to the Apify platform, it becomes an [actor](https://apify.com/actors).
-Actor is a serverless microservice that accepts an input and produces an output.
+An actor is a serverless microservice that accepts an input and produces an output.
 It can run for a few seconds, hours or even infinitely.
 An actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.